Exam scheduling and delivery policy

 - A clear glass of water.

 Candidates must ensure all study materials are placed in front of them or within close proximity.
 Candidates must always remain front-facing and in view of the webcam including when referring to their study guide or notes, otherwise, they may receive a warning from the proctor should they lean outside of the view of the webcam or obstruct the proctor’s view.
 Please note that this may result in the revocation of a Candidates exam at the sole discretion of the proctor.

 - During an Online Proctored Exam.
 Candidates are required to adhere to the exam rules:

 - Candidates are not permitted to introduce new materials into their Online Proctored Exam area after the check-in process.

-- Candidates are not permitted to leave the exam workstation/desk, walk around the room, or move from the view of their webcam (including leaning down to pick up material).
+- Candidates are not permitted to leave the exam workstation/desk, walk around the room, or move from the view of their webcam.

 - Candidates are not permitted to readjust their webcam or move their webcam and workstation to another room unless this is explicitly requested by the proctor and/or greeter.